 The Art of Nurturing Assertiveness: How to Speak Up and Achieve Success

-• They communicate their thoughts and feelings in a way that is clear and concise, which helps others understand them better.
+- They communicate their thoughts and feelings clearly and concisely, which helps others understand them better.

 However, it is crucial to note that being assertive does not mean being aggressive or rude.
 Self-assertive people do not resort to verbal or physical violence or use manipulative tactics to get what they want.
 Instead, they use respectful and constructive communication to achieve their goals.
 An assertive personality is vital, as it boosts your confidence and attains your goals while maintaining positive relationships with others.